-However, depending upon the circumstances of your project, it may be justifiable to use an alternative approach.
-You may be able to use opt out approach or a waiver of consent.
-These approaches might be
+Sometimes it may be justifiable to use an alternative approach.
+You may be able to use an opt out approach or a waiver of consent.
+This might be

-appropriate if, for example, you are running a large scale, low risk project and it is not feasible to get express consent from each person.
+appropriate if you are running a large scale, low risk project and it is not feasible to get express consent from each person.

 Using an opt out approach means that participants are included in the research unless they give their express decision to be excluded.
-Their decision must be informed, therefore you still need to provide them information about your project.
+Their decision must be informed.
+Therefore, you still need to give them information about your project.
 Once you have done this, you can assume that they are willing to take

 part in your project unless they say they do not want to.

-If you want to use an opt out approach, you need to get permission from a Human Research Ethics Committee.
-To justify using an opt out approach, you need to make a strong argument that:
+If you want to use an opt out approach, you must get permission from a Human Research Ethics Committee.
+You need to make a strong argument that: